chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Tasks

+- [ ] Wrap default/default_factory after introducing custom type in dataclass/pydantic
-- [ ] Do not inspect libraries/dependencies
+- [ ] Do not show custom type intent for docstrings
+- [ ] Only add warning for export if module is private
 - [-] Refactor document for exports
 - [ ] Make private/public
 - [ ] Render dataclass fields in preview